 Project activities include the refinement of training curriculum for HCPs and VHTs and elaboration of an integrated chronic disease management manual, based on WHO-PEN model, with SOPs for use in NCD outpatient clinics.

 The project will build capacity of NCD clinics at each targeted facility through the provision of an initial 3-day training of HCPs in NCD care, hereafter combined with on-the-job training/mentorship and daily continuing medical education.

 A model for integrated NCD care will be rolled out.
 This will include management of diabetes complications at targeted facilities through facility re-organisation to improve service efficiency and referral pathways, incl. provision of equipment.
 Fundus cameras will be procured for three district hospitals and diagnostic tools will be procured at the primary level.

-The project will also include the refinement of a locally-owned Electronic Health Record (EHR)-NCD system, based on successful model and roll out for T1DM (WDF09-457) and CDiC, using algorithms based on WHO PEN protocols and the introduction of chronic care passports for patients of the NCD clinics.
+The project will also include the refinement of a locally-owned Electronic Health Record (EHR)-NCD system, based on the successful model and roll out for Type 1 Diabetes Mellitus (T1DM) (WDF09-457) and CDiC, using algorithms based on WHO PEN protocols and the introduction of chronic care passports for patients of the NCD clinics.